 The greatest light source we have available to us is just above our heads – the sky.
 When taking portraits outdoors, try to aim your subject’s gaze upwards.

-Regardless of the weather or season, there’s always plenty of light in the sky to work with ranging from the harsh contrast that comes from a sunny afternoon to the soft diffused look that results from an overcast sky.
+Regardless of the weather or season, there’s always plenty of light in the sky to work with, ranging from the harsh contrast that comes from a sunny afternoon to the soft diffused look that results from an overcast sky.

 Take care to have your subject avoid looking directly into the sun.
-Aside from being uncomfortable and potentially damaging, doing so will likely cause your subject to squint, in turn canceling out your efforts to bring out the eyes in the first place.
+Aside from being uncomfortable and potentially damaging, doing so will likely cause your subject to squint, in turn canceling your efforts to bring out the eyes in the first place.

 Related Post: Best Time to Take Pictures Outside

 Using the sky to light up your subject’s eyes can also add a creative element to a portrait.
-Whatever lies in front of your eyes will be reflected back into the camera’s lens – incorporating silhouettes and landscapes is very possible within the small frame an eye provides.
+Whatever lies in front of your eyes will be reflected into the camera’s lens – incorporating silhouettes and landscapes is very possible within the small frame an eye provides.